FlexibleGames/VintageEngineering/Readme.md

 ## Building
 Set the VINTAGE_STORY environmental variable before loading or trying to build the project.
 The [wiki](https://wiki.vintagestory.at/index.php/Modding:Preparing_For_Code_Mods#Creating_an_Environment_Variable) has directions for setting the variable on Windows.

-The mod can be built with either Visual Studio or directly with msbuild.
+The mod can be built with either Visual Studio, Visual Studio Code, or directly with msbuild.
+It has been tested on Windows and Linux.

-### Visual Studio
+### Visual Studio or Visual Studio Code
-Load the solution file in the code\VintageEngineering directory with Visual Studio.
+Load the solution in the code\VintageEngineering directory.
 Press F5 to launch Vintage Story in the debugger with the mod loaded.

 Press Ctrl + Shift + B to build the mod without starting the debugger.